 It is recommended that all pregnant women and people take 400 micrograms (mcg) of folic acid each day.
 Ideally you should take this from before you are pregnant until you are 12 weeks pregnant.

 The Department of Health also recommends that all adults, including pregnant and breast/chest feeding women and people, need 10 micrograms (10mcg) of vitamin D a day, and should take a supplement containing this amount.

 We offer a range of free parent education sessions.
 All first time parents are offered a session to give you practical information, advice and support as well as the opportunity to meet with other expectant parents from your area.

 We also offer sessions on waterbirths, homebirths and multiple births.

-There is lots of information available for pregnant women online.
+There is lots of information available for pregnant women and people online.
 It can be difficult to know what is and what isn’t good advice.
 For this reason we advise using websites that are endorsed by the NHS or national charities.

 For information throughout pregnancy we recommend using the NHS Choices website which has lots of useful information about common pregnancy symptoms you may experience and information on how your pregnancy and baby will develop week by week.